orenbareket/Legal-Topic-Classifier/README.md

 Include the license information for your project.
 Specify the type of license (e.g., MIT License, Apache License) and include a copy of the license in the repository.

 Contact
-feel free to reach me for anything at orenabareket123@gmail.com
+feel free to reach me at orenabareket123@gmail.com

-Acknowledgments
-If you have received help or used any resources in your project, you can acknowledge them in this section.